spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 --parameter-overrides AuthArn=FROM_ABOVE ManagingAccountId=FROM_ABOVE --capabilities CAPABILITY_NAMED_IAM --region us-west-2
 ```

-## Option-3 : Configure with AWS IAM Console
+## Option 3: Configure with AWS IAM Console

-The Spinnaker **Managing** role AWS account assumes the Spinnaker **Managed** role AWS account in a target AWS account via AWS IAM resources (policies, roles, users, trust relationship, etc).
+Option 3 focuses on using two roles, a Spinnaker **Managing** role and a Spinnaker **managed** role.
+The Spinnaker **Managing** role AWS account assumes the Spinnaker **Managed** role AWS account in a target AWS account using AWS IAM resources, including policies, roles, users, and trust relationship.
 This allows Spinnaker to control the AWS cloud resources.

-For the Example below the AWS Account **spinnakerManaging** assumes the **spinnakerManaged** role in the AWS accounts **develop** and **staging**.
+For the example below, the AWS Account **spinnakerManaging** assumes the **spinnakerManaged** role in the AWS accounts **develop** and **staging**.
 The account **spinnakerManaging** is where Spinnaker lives.

 A great use case for this set up is to deploy pre-built AWS AMIs to AWS EC2.

 ![Example AWS IAM structure for Spinnaker AWS Provider](/setup/install/providers/images/example-aws-provider.svg)

-Before you start, create a simple table that maps the Account names to account IDs for your desired set up.
-An example table is shown below.
+Before you start, create a table that maps the account names to account IDs for your desired set up.
+An example table is shown:

 | Name              | Account Id   |
 |-------------------|--------------|